nmdp-bioinformatics/imgt2aa/README.md

 # TODO

 * Complete implementation for all loci.
-Only implemented for DPB1
+Only implemented for A, B, C, DRB1, DQB, DPB1
 * Incorporate other exons.
-Only implemented for exon 2
+Only implemented for ARS exons
 * Address reading frame on the 3' end ("-")
 * generalize to work with GFE defined alleles (a superset of IMGT/HLA)
+* move to .DAT file which has BioPython support
 * Get it to work with KIR and other loci